PhyllisWong/Core-Git-Branching/Script.md

 Braus is viewed as kind of a loner.
 Most give him a wide berth, as he frightens most.

 Sunny met the Unicorn King who granted him magic powers.
+One of the powers he gained was self healing.
+Sunny healed himself.
+And went about his merry little way.
 The end.

 ## Cast